-• As of April 5, 2021, Labor sent a list to the Comptroller's Office, which included the names of 30,532 claimants, a 12.3 percent increase over March's total of 27,181 claimants.
+• As of April 5, Labor sent lists to the Comptroller's office with 30,532 total claimants, for a distribution of \$30,532,000.
+On May 5, 2021, Labor is providing the Comptroller's office with a list of 3,316 additional claimants, for a distribution of \$3,316,000, an increase of 10.9 percent over the April cumulative distribution.
 The department has also posted a message to its website explaining the grant to the public, along with an accompanying link for more information about the RELIEF Act.
+Supplemental Budget #5 included an additional \$8 million in federal funding to support this program, above the original Relief Now allocation of \$32 million.